 - Periods will usually be lighter

-- Women can control when their period will come
+- East to know and to control when a period will come

 - The ring can help with acne

 - It protects against womb and ovarian cancer and pelvic inflammatory disease

 - Need to remember once a month